9glenda/9glenda.github.io/content/posts/own-website.md

 ### Set up github pages
 You will need to pull up your github repo and open settings/pages to configure github pages.
 Now you need to select `Deploy from branch` and after that set the branch to deploy from to gh-pages.
-To confirm just press save.
+To confirm, just press save.